saada/XMetaL/README.md

 }
 ```

+### Why another view library?
+* Pure functional Javascript
+* Scalable abstraction
+* No tooling required
+* No dependencies
+* No JSX, while still keeping markup easy to write

 TODO:
-- Examples with CSS
+- [ ] Examples with CSS
+- [ ] Examples with browser routing
-- Examples with
+- [ ] Examples with async calls